 We may compile statistics about the use of our Site including data on traffic, usage patterns, user numbers, sales, and other information.
 All such data will be anonymised and will not include any personally identifying data, or any anonymised data that can be combined with other data and used to identify you.
 We may from time to time share such data with third parties such as prospective investors, affiliates, partners, and advertisers.
 Data will only be shared and used within the bounds of the law.

-We may sometimes use third party data processors that are located outside of the EEA.
-Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK.
-The third-party data processor used by is Google Cloud Platform.
+We may sometimes use third party data processors that are located outside of the UK.
+Where we transfer any personal data outside the UK, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.

-All Cookies used by and on our Site are used in accordance with current cookie law (meaning the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003).
+All Cookies used by and on our Site are used in accordance with current cookie law (meaning the relevant parts of the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.

 Before Cookies are placed on your computer or device, you will be shown a pop-up message requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies you are enabling us to provide the best possible experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of our Site may not function fully or as intended.